zhihailiu/alf-virtual-topic-event-handlers/README.md

 Let's say I create an application that generates a thumbnail after a PDF document is uploaded.
 I deploy three instances of the application for high availablity and better performance.
 Upon a PDF document upload, each of the three instances will receive an event to create thumbnail, while I only need one of them to do that.
 This is because Alfresco Event API uses ActiveMQ Topic behind the scene.

 This sample application demonstrates how to implement competing consumers using ActiveMQ Virutal Topic.
-In a nut-shell, it consists of
+1. On Alfresco/ACS side

-1. Set Virtual Topic endpoint in Alfresco repository/ACS
+Use Virtual Topic for the endpoint configuration
 ```
 repo.event2.topic.endpoint=amqp:topic:VirtualTopic.FOO
 ```